ProAlgos/ProAlgos-Cpp/C++/include/algorithm/dynamic_programming/README.md

 - #### `sol.back()`
   Type: `int` (note that `sol` is a vector of type `size_t`)

-  The last index of the vector `sol` contains maximum weight subset of activities.
+  The last index of the vector `sol` contains the maximum weight subset of activities.

 ### Complexity